Workshop

 Get a feel of your data: Plot distributions

-🎬 Plot the distribution of the TNFa_APC signal in the first flowFrame in the flowSet:
+🎬 Plot the distribution of the linear TNFa_APC signal in the first flowFrame in the flowSet:

 exprs(fs_clean[[1]]) |>